 BPS is committed to Zero Waste because:

 2. Recycling is free for BPS, while trash is an operational cost for BPS.
 School recycling is picked up curbside for free by Boston Public Works Department as part of the PWD Residential Recycling program.
-School trash is picked up at a cost by Capitol Waste as part of the BPS hauling contract.
+School trash is picked up at a cost by Jet-A-Way as part of the BPS hauling contract.
 Increasing recycling while reducing trash decreases BPS operating costs, funds which could otherwise be directed to teaching and learning.

 3. School zero waste programs mitigate clutter.
 Clutter attracts pests, creates asthma triggers like dust, and takes up valuable school space that could otherwise be used for teaching, learning, and organized storage.

 4. School zero waste programs create hands-on learning and engagement opportunities for students and staff.
 A successful zero waste program incorporates education and collaboration.

-5. The principles of zero waste – redesign/rethink, reduce, repurpose, reuse, recycle, rot – teach us responsibility for our school and our waste, and engages us in the three E’s of sustainability: Equity, Environment, and Economy.
+5. The principles of zero waste – redesign/rethink, reduce, repurpose, replace, reuse, recycle – teach us responsibility for our school and our waste, and engages us in the three E’s of sustainability: Equity, Environment, and Economy.